vortexInVoid/pythonBasics/README.md

 Although there are libraries & modules available for many functionalities, designing and reconstructing teaches a lot.

-I benefit from practising, you may benefit for tracing skill and learning new ways to do basic functionalities.
+I benefit from practising it, you may benefit for tracing skill and learning new ways to do basic functionalities.